BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/README.md

 This simple mod improves the spawn rate for Muscles, a unique Bruiser who appears in Thousand Cuts.
 He will be fairly likely to appear during a full playthrough of the level.

+### No Crushers in Lair of Infinite Agony

+There is a little puzzle in Lair of Infinite Agony where the player must traverse a short hallway with four sections of the floor which cycle up and down, threatening to crush the player.
+It's not a difficult puzzle, but waiting around and instadeath aren't what I play Borderlands for.
+This mod disables them!

 ### Speedier Sandskiffs